Dental Implants

 3D planning Dr. Jackson manages personally.

 Every implant case begins with a CBCT 3D scan.
-Dr. Jackson personally plans every implant in Blue Sky Plan three-dimensional software himself — never outsourced.
-The same person who plans the implant designs the surgical guide, places the implant, and oversees the final restoration.
+Dr. Jackson personally plans every implant in three-dimensional software.
+The planning is never outsourced.
+The same doctor who plans the implant places the implant and oversees the final restoration.

 Principle 4